-Sepofarsen for Leber's Congenital Amaurosis 10
+Sepofarsen for Leber Congenital Amaurosis 10

-Leber's Congenital Amaurosis (LCA) is the most common genetic cause of childhood blindness, with LCA10 being one of the most severe forms.
+Leber congenital amaurosis (LCA) is the most common genetic cause of childhood blindness, with LCA Type 10 (LCA10) being one of the most severe forms.
 People with LCA10 typically become blind within the first few years of life and currently there are no approved therapies.
-The most common mutation is p.Cys998X (also known as c.2991+1655A>G) in the CEP290 gene.
-Although prevalence rates vary, we estimate this mutation occurs in approximately 2,000 patients in the Western world.
+The most common mutation is c.2991+1655A>G (also known as p.Cys998X) in the CEP290 gene.
+We estimate this mutation occurs in approximately 2,000 patients in the Western world.